oleg-shilo/shell-x/README.md

 _Configuration_

-After the installation the sample context menu (as described in the next section) will be created.
-Do modify and extend it as you wish by creating properly name batch files in the configuration folder as described in the next section.
+After the installation, the sample context menu (as described in the next section) will be created.
+Do modify and extend it as you wish by creating properly named batch files in the configuration folder as described in the next section.

-You can open configuration folder any time by executing the _open_ command in command prompt:
+You can open the configuration folder at any time by executing the _open_ command in the command prompt:

 ```
 shell-x -open